With Delta variant spreading, WHO urges fully vaccinated people to wear masks but Virginia is sticking to CDC guidance

 “That could cause greater pressure on hospitals and health care systems and lead to increased morbidity and mortality,” Anderson said.
 “Particularly because some of the new variants are more transmissible and cause more serious illness.”

-Gov. Ralph Northam's spokeswoman Alena Yarmosky said in a statement that "obviously we'll continue to monitor this closely" and follow the Centers for Disease Control and Prevention's lead, which Virginia and other states have deferred to throughout the pandemic.
+Gov. Ralph Northam’s spokesperson Alena Yarmosky said in a statement that “obviously we’ll continue to monitor this closely” and follow the Centers for Disease Control and Prevention’s lead, which Virginia and other states have deferred to throughout the health emergency.

-No state had announced a plan to break away from the federal agency’s guidance as of Tuesday afternoon, and the CDC hadn’t changed its position on not requiring masks in most places for fully vaccinated people - a recommendation imposed a month ago to mixed feelings among Virginians.
+No state had announced a plan to break away from the federal agency’s guidance as of Tuesday afternoon, and the CDC had not changed its position on not requiring masks in most places for fully vaccinated people — a recommendation imposed a month ago to mixed feelings among Virginians.

 Some residents felt it was long overdue.
 Others called the move premature.

-In the U.S., the highly infectious Delta mutation currently accounts for 1 in 5 cases.
-Statewide, the Virginia Department of Health has tied the Delta variant to 48 cases, 6 hospitalizations and 1 death - which occurred in Henrico along with half the hospitalizations.
+In the U.S., the highly infectious delta mutation currently accounts for 1 in 5 cases.
+Statewide, the VDH has tied the delta variant to 48 cases, six hospitalizations and one death — which occurred in Henrico County along with half of the hospitalizations.

-Anderson said these figures are an undercount since not every COVID-19 positive sample is tested for variants.
-The VDH also doesn’t have data available that shows how many of the people who were infected with the variant had been vaccinated.
+Anderson said these figures are an undercount since not every COVID-19-positive sample is tested for variants.
+The VDH also does not have data available that shows how many of the people who were infected with the variant had been vaccinated.

-Rebekah Butterfield, an epidemiologist with Richmond and Henrico, said the local data team is working to collect samples of the rare cases of breakthrough infections - or cases that occur among fully vaccinated people - to sequence and identify possible variants.
+Rebekah Butterfield, an epidemiologist with the Richmond and Henrico health districts, said the local data team is working to collect samples of the rare cases of breakthrough infections — or cases that occur among fully vaccinated people — to sequence and identify possible variants.

-“That way, if a specific variant was linked to a case of vaccine breakthrough, we’d know right away,” Butterfield said, adding that this work is in addition to the vaccine and prevention outreach teams focused in areas with low vaccination rates.
+“That way, if a specific variant was linked to a case of vaccine breakthrough, we’d know right away,” said Butterfield, adding that this work is in addition to the vaccine and prevention outreach teams focused in areas with low vaccination rates.

 L.A.
-County officials announced in a Monday news release, two weeks after California Gov. Gavin Newsom lifted the mask mandate, that they're recommending residents wear face coverings indoors in public places regardless of vaccination status until the health department can "better understand how and to [whom] the Delta variant is spreading."
-The locality is the only one to break away from the CDC.
+County officials announced in a Monday news release, two weeks after California Gov. Gavin Newsom lifted the mask mandate, that they’re recommending residents wear face coverings indoors in public places regardless of vaccination status until the health department can “better understand how and to [whom]” the delta variant is spreading.

 “More discussion likely will be had by health professionals across the country in the coming weeks about masks, even for those who are fully vaccinated,” Anderson continued.

-Crawford added that “to prevent infection by the Delta variant, we encourage everyone to get vaccinated as soon as possible” and advised people who aren’t fully vaccinated to continue wearing a mask and social distancing.
+Crawford added that to prevent infection by the delta variant, “we encourage everyone to get vaccinated as soon as possible” and advised people who are not fully vaccinated to continue mask-wearing and social distancing.

-Caitlin Hodge, spokesperson for Chickahominy Health District, said that while the health department is aware of only 2 confirmed Delta variant cases within the area, the increasing numbers are “an important reminder that COVID-19 remains a serious public health matter and people should remain vigilant.”
+Caitlin Hodge, spokesperson for the Chickahominy Health District, said that while the health department is aware of only two confirmed delta variant cases in the area, the increasing numbers are “an important reminder that COVID-19 remains a serious public health matter and people should remain vigilant.”

 (804) 649-6103